0X-JonMichaelGalindo/LimnJS/README.md

 Note:

-You never call `MyApp( "..." )` from inside a module's factory or function.
+You never call `MyApp( "..." )` or `MyApp.Outline( "..." )` from inside a module's factory or function.
-Instead, you use the imports:{...} attribute of your module's definition to access other modules.
+Instead, use the imports:{...} attribute of your module's definition to access other modules.
-`MyApp("...")` will throw an error if you call it from inside a factory or a module function.
+`MyApp("...")` and `MyApp.Outline( "..." )` will throw errors if you call them from inside a factory or a module function.

 ---